Prakrati10/Metacrafters_Eth_AVAX_Project_Submissio/03_Eth_Avax_Intermediate_Project/README.md

 amount: The amount of tokens to burn.
 It checks if the sender has a balance greater than or equal to the burn amount and then reduces the TokenTotalSupply and subtracts the burned tokens from the sender's balance.

-**approve(address spender, uint256 value)**
-This function implements an approval system for managing token allowances.

-Parameters:

-spender: The address allowed to spend the sender's tokens.
-value: The maximum amount of tokens the spender is allowed to spend.
-It sets the allowance for the spender, allowing them to spend tokens on behalf of the sender.
-An Approval event is emitted to record the approval.

 ## Usage

 This contract can serve as a foundation for building more complex token-based applications on the Ethereum network.
 Developers can customize it to define their token's name, symbol, supply, and functionality.

 Please note that this contract is provided as a basic example and may require additional features and security measures for production use.